Hard Surface Care

 Acidic cleaning chemicals reverse the efforts that gave the stone floor its natural finish, explains Rob Depenbrok, vice president and general manager of Capitol Cleaning Services, a stone cleaning contractor in Chicago.
 “If an acidic cleaner or an abrasive cleaner is used, it chemically breaks up the stone’s surface and takes the finish right off,” he says.

 Tile cleaning chemicals that are designed to remove mildew between tiles usually fall under the category of abrasive cleaners, and they are not to be used for cleaning stone floors.

 “A number of times I’ve seen a cleaning person try to use a mildew remover that’s good for ceramic tile on a marble surface,” says Hawkins.
 “You have to know what kind of surface a product is made for, because tile is not the same as stone, and most common mildew removers will really damage natural stone surfaces.”

 The MIA makes four recommendations about cleaning methods that should be off-limits for stone floors:

-- Don’t use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub and tile cleaners.
+- Don’t use cleaners that contain acids such as bathroom cleaners, grout cleaners, or tub and tile cleaners.

 - Don’t mix bleach and ammonia; this combination will damage the floor and create toxic fumes.